Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Pups favoring the Doberman side will make great guard dogs with a formidable presence and imposing physical appearance.
 Those that take after their Vizsla parent will have a penchant for playfulness, and their high intelligence makes them highly trainable.

 Both parent breeds share some similar traits, however, so it is likely that a Vizsla Doberman will be intelligent, trainable, loyal, and affectionate.
-This mix is so dedicated and devoted to its humans that it is sometimes called a “Velcro dog”, as they will always stick close to their people.
+This mix is so dedicated and devoted to its humans that it is sometimes called a “Velcro dog,” as they will always stick close to their people.

 Are These Dogs Good for Families? 👪

-The Vizsla Doberman can make a great family dog, provided it is given proper training, socialization, and plenty of opportunities for daily, vigorous exercise.
+The Vizsla Doberman can make a great family dog, provided they are given proper training, socialization, and plenty of opportunities for daily, vigorous exercise.
 They can be great for families with children, but it may be best to wait until your kids are older to adopt such a dog.
 They may not be an extra-large breed, but they’re still big and powerful, so a small child could get hurt or knocked over accidentally during a vigorous play session.

 Does This Breed Get Along With Other Pets? 🐶 😽